krakenjs/swaggerize-routes/README.md

 - `api` - a valid Swagger 2.0 object.
 - `handlers` - either a directory structure for route handlers or a premade object (see *Handlers Object* below).
+- `defaulthandler` - a handler function appropriate to the target framework, if used this will be the default handler for all generated routes (see *Default handler* below).
 - `basedir` - base directory to search for `handlers` path (defaults to `dirname` of caller).
 - `schemas` - an array of `{name: string, schema: string|object}` representing additional schemas to add to validation.
 - `security` - directory to scan for authorize handlers corresponding to `securityDefinitions`.